- Home

 You will receive additional registration information specific to your year level in the BCom program approximately 1-2 weeks prior to your registration open date for the winter session.
 This information will also be available at mybcom.sauder.ubc.ca/registration

 The registration open period for the following summer and winter sessions is typically in mid-March and mid-June through to mid-July, respectively.
-Registration dates for 2021S and 2021W will be delayed due to the pandemic.
+Registration dates for 2021S and 2021W was delayed due to the pandemic.
 Registration date ranges for both sessions are listed by year level at students.ubc.ca/enrolment/registration/registration-dates

 If you’re unable to register in a required Commerce course that cannot be delayed to a subsequent term, you can request registration assistance through the form found at mybcom.sauder.ubc.ca/regi-assist